 - Class K: Kitchen fires.

-It is generally recommended to avoid using fire extinguisher balls for Class B fires actively.
+It is generally recommended to avoid using fire extinguisher balls for Class B fires as an active suppression tool because the ball’s explosion can spread flammable liquid.
 However, you can mount them in Class B high-risk areas for passive protection.

-Also, keep in mind that fire extinguisher balls are not the best option for putting out the Class D fire type, which entails fires involving metals, such as aluminum, mobile phones, computers, etc.
+Also, keep in mind that fire extinguisher balls are not the best option for putting out Class D type fires involving metals, such as aluminum, mobile phones, computers, etc.

 Are Fire Extinguisher Balls Dangerous?

-Fire extinguisher balls are deemed safe for use.
-The dry-powdered chemical used in the ball is nontoxic and nonhazardous, making fire extinguisher balls one of the safest products in the market to battle the flames.
+Even though they explode by design, fire extinguisher balls are quite safe for use.
+The dry-powdered chemical used in the ball is nontoxic and nonhazardous, and the explosion has fairly low power, making fire extinguisher balls one of the safest products in the market.
 Furthermore, the fire suppressants are environmentally friendly.
 In fact, the powdered chemical is eco-friendly and can be safely used as a fertilizer.
 The plastic core and outer layer are also mostly recyclable.

 The Bottom Line